meettyj/Tobacco-on-Twitter/Analysis/paperSummary.md

 Identify pairs of units where one has received a treatment and the other has not but who are otherwise similar.

 - Does xxx cause yyy to post tweet about drinking?

   Treatment: xxx

-output: post tweet about drinking
+  output: post tweet about drinking.

 - Does posting of drinking cause zzz to www?

-Treatment: posting of drinking
+  Treatment: posting of drinking.

   output: www

+**Possible Topics:**
+  - Music
+  - sex
+  - Alcohol
+  - Drug
+  - Money
+  - Food
+  - Education
+  - Sleeping
+  - Crying
+  - Fighting
+  - Illegal acts (e.g. stealing)
+  - Effect of alcohol on life quality
+  - Disease
+  - Male and Female
+  - Body Weight
+  - Attitude towards life by annalyzing attitude towards alcohol?
+  - the different possible dissease that may happened in male and female. (e.g. breast cancer & fetal alcohol spectrum disorder (FASD) in female)

 ## The Natural Experiment Design
 Based on the change of social media itself.